Building a Vendor Master File: Best Practices and Management

 Duplicates

-Duplicate entries often happen because of spelling or capitalization mistakes in one or more fields within an existing or new entry.
-This is especially problematic for vendor master files, because errors within banking or tax information could result in missed payments or incorrect filings.
+Duplicate entries often happen because of spelling, capitalization or formatting mistakes in one or more fields within an existing or new entry.
+This is especially problematic for vendor master files because errors within banking or tax information could result in missed payments or incorrect filings.
 Internally, duplicates could throw off financial reconciliation or payment audits.

 • Combine vendors that were entered more than once